 Betting Without

-If you choose a horse in a race in the “Betting Without” market then you are simply betting on a horse as if some of the other horses in the race are not racing.
-So if any of those horses finish before your horse they are “ignored”.
+If you choose a horse in a race in the “Betting Without” market, you are simply betting on a horse as if some other horses in the race are not racing.
+If any of those horses finish before your horse, they are “ignored.”

-Number 4 finishes third as long as any two of 6, 15 and 21finish first and / or second, or
+- Number 4 finishes third as long as any two of 6, 15, and 21 finish first and/or second or

 Conclusion

-Horse racing is a little different to other sports when betting but betting on a horse race is very simple , if only you learn about few point of rules.
-Especially, you might be confused about E/W odds meaning when you see it first.
-If you forget how to calculate it, then return here from bookmaker website and see the rules again.
+Horse racing is a little different from other sports when betting, but betting on a horse race is very simple if only you learn about a few points of rule.
+You might be especially confused about the E/W odds when you see them first.
+If you forget how to calculate it, then return here from the bookmaker website and see the rules again.